Khan/genqlient/README.md

 `go test ./...` tests code generation.
 (This is run by GitHub Actions.)

+Most of the tests are snapshot-based; they use the schema, queries, and snapshots in `generate/testdata`.
+The schema is in `schema.graphql`; the queries are in `TestName.graphql`.
+The test by default asserts that the output of the generator matches the snapshot `TestName.graphql.go`.
+To update the snapshots, run with `UPDATE_SNAPSHOTS=1`; it will fail the tests and print the diffs, but regenerate the snapshots.
+Make sure to check that the output is sensible!

-`make example` tests that everything wires up to a real API correctly.
+`make example` rebuilds the example, and tests that everything wires up to a real API correctly.

 TODO(benkraft): Figure out how to get GitHub Actions to run the example -- it needs a token.